Participate in Research

 Harrison Lab

-Headshot of Benjamin Harrison
+Headshot of Ben Harrison

 The Harrison Lab focuses on understanding neuron-intrinsic signaling mechanisms during anatomical re-structuring of peripheral afferent neurons.
 Dr. Harrison also has ongoing projects in bioinformatics.